jerryscript-project/js-remote-test/README.md

 # Remote testing environment

 The main goal of the project is to run IoT.js and JerryScript tests on low footprint devices such as STM32F4-Discovery reference board.
 Since the size of the volatile memory (SRAM) can be very limited, the testing happens remotely.
 This means that the main control flow (test selection, output processing) happens on the host side and just the test execution happens on the device side.
-The communication is established over `serial port` or `SSH`.
+The communication is established over serial port or SSH.
 <br />

 The following table shows the supported devices and applications: